metamellow/foundry-sandbox/blerp.md

 # ----- Notes to work on BEFORE real day -----
-- Create a set of images for BANK NFTs airdrop
 - write contracts and find airdrop list;
     >> - art, autocrat, vitalik, s0c, merp, chad, xxx
     >> 1. Socrates	469-399 BC	The father of Western philosophy, known for his method of inquiry called the Socratic method.